cdaneb/town_of_west_point/README.md

 ## Overview

 Town of West Point is a Django-based Mafia web game.
 Players register accounts, join a lobby, and are randomly assigned roles (Town or Mafia).
 The game runs in timed Day/Night phases.
-Town members vote to eliminate suspects during the day; Mafia picks a target to eliminate each night.
+Town members vote to eliminate suspects during the day, and Mafia picks a target to eliminate each night.
 The game ends when one side achieves its win condition.

 ---